Find A Lake > Iron County > Rice Lake

 Iron County, 114 Acres

 Rice Lake has been monitored by volunteers since 2009.
 Volunteers monitor water clarity with a black and white Secchi disk.
+Some also collect water samples, which are sent to the State Lab of Hygiene to be analyzed.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.

 Water Quality Reports and Graphs

 |Rice Lake - (43 03e 23) Deep Hole||263057||Map||2020||Details|